o54ma-4l5h4r1f/o54ma-4l5h4r1f.github.io/Cryptography/ModularArithmatic.md

 <img  src="https://latex.codecogs.com/svg.image?X = g^{n} \ mod\ p"/>

-knowing only the values of `X`, `g`, and `p` leaving as with the problem of finding `n`, and this is known as the disctrte log problem.
+knowing only the values of `X`, `g`, and `p` leaving as with the problem of finding `n`, and this is known as the discrete log problem.

 <img  src="https://latex.codecogs.com/svg.image?n = log_{g}(X) \ mod\ p"/>